Connect with us

 A manuscript that stays on a laptop reaches zero readers.
 Research that is not published has no impact.
 Reports that are not distributed change nothing.

 But even publication is not enough.
 A poorly designed book does not sell.
 An unprofessional report does not convince.
-A document that looks amateurish undermines the credibility of its content.
+A document that looks amateurish often undermines the credibility of its content.

 What Go Beyond Local Can Provide